jabeaudry/jabeaudry/README.md

 ## I'm a student, a programmer and a multidisciplinary creator!

 - 💼 I'm a full-stack developer at Ticketmaster!
-- ⌚ I’m currently busy learning about anything and everything.
+- ⌚ I'm currently focusing on design systems and scaling projects with Nx.
-- 🥅 2023 Goals: Build more back-end projects.
+- 🥅 2024 Goals: Build and ship more!!
 - 🎿 Like any true Canadian, I enjoy nice snowy days to go cross-country skiing.

 ### Connect with me: